Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 • abdomen tumors (liver, spleen, kidney, intestine)

 Prompt investigation and timing of diagnostic results can impact treatment options.
 Our board-certified specialists offer advanced diagnostics and treatment options.
-Our emergency veterinarians and registered veterinary technicians provide patients with the intensive monitoring and treatment required 24/7.
+Our registered veterinary technicians provide patients with the intensive monitoring and treatment required 24/7.

 At any stage, improving the patient’s quality of life is the overall goal.
 With precision and skill, our specialists will make a strategic diagnosis and treatment plan tailored to the patient, disease, and owner.
 Such plans may involve: